Ohgrimm/pokeyellow-classic/README.md

 * revise `BallFactor` behaviour for Ultra Balls

 ## Graphical Changes
-* Black Belts now use a previously unused sprite
+* Black Belts now use a previously unused sprite, modified further based on the SpaceWorld demo
+* custom overworld sprites, adapted from the SpaceWorld demo
-* new overworld sprites for: Bill, Burglars, female Swimmers, Poliwrath, and receptionists
+* new overworld sprites, taken from the SpaceWorld demo, for: Bill, Burglars, female Swimmers, Poliwrath, and receptionists
+* replaced other overworld sprites with those of the SpaceWorld demo

 ## New Features
 * caught indicator in wild battles